-The idea for founding the Alliance is based on the knowledge that the early modern Wunderkammern in Europe were interconnected in many ways.
+The idea for founding the Alliance is based on the knowledge that early universal Museums in Europe were interconnected in many ways.

-The aim of the Alliance is to discuss current questions of museum handling of surviving cabinets of curiosities or their preserved components in a broad-based expert committee, to intensify professional expertise, provenance research and the development of future scenarios for the presentation and research of collections, and to publish jointly.
-Early modern universal collections from all over Europe and beyond are invited to become members of the Alliance.
+The aim of the Alliance is to discuss current questions of museum handling of surviving collections or their preserved components in a broad-based expert committee, to intensify professional expertise and provenance research as well as to develop future scenarios for the presentation and research of collections.

 Many early European museums – including the three AEUM founders – embody the matrix of a holistic approach that aimed to promote systematic knowledge and humanistic values as governing principles for research, publication and display.